 All three suspects Christopher Green, Brian Davis, and Jason were charged with assault and attempted murder.

 - Brian Davis and Christopher Green were sentenced to a minimum of 18 years of prison.

-- Jason— juvenile (2 months to 17th birthday), was sentenced to a juvenile facility for young offenders.
+- Jason— a juvenile (2 months to 17th birthday), was sentenced to a juvenile facility for young offenders.

 - Famous Cases Related to Diatoms: How Diatoms Helps in Solving Crime?

 - 9+ Significance of Diatoms in Forensic Science

 - Forensic Analysis of Diatoms in Drowning: Extraction and Procedure

 - Second Shot at Love: Killing of Darryl Sutorius Case Study | Forensic Files